 Microsoft: A Case Study

-Technology giant Microsoft highlights a case study on the benefits of using APIs in supply chain.
+Technology giant Microsoft highlights a case study on the benefits of using APIs in for supply chain analytics.
 Microsoft partners with suppliers around the world.
 Its former supply chain solution required 200 on-premise servers that handled over 3 million transactions per day.
 Onboarding new partners was slow and expensive.
 The system was costly to maintain, not scalable, and did not provide adequate end-to-end supply chain visibility.
 To address these problems, Microsoft broke down their large, siloed architecture into modular components, called micro-services, and was able to pull out these components using REST-based API (an industry trusted protocol).
 This streamlined the integration process and ultimately created shorter development cycles, better scalability, and reduced cost.
 Microsoft’s new “plug and play” model reduces the time spent on vendor onboarding from weeks to minutes, and provides a scalable, agile solution with end-to-end supply chain control7.